 This also ties into the earlier benefit of avoiding trackers.
 If you've searched for a product a number of times without purchasing, the seller will often inflate the price to urge you to buy sooner rather than later – this is most commonly seen with plane tickets, but not unheard of with other products.
 With a VPN, you'll be seeing the true price and potentially saving yourself serious money.

-Cheap VPNs – save money on your VPN as well as avoiding price targeting
+Cheap VPN – save money on your VPN as well as avoiding price targeting

 AVOID ISP RESTRICTIONS